jessicarush/python-notes/deployment_heroku.md

 ## Setting environment variables

-As we've seen above for the FLASK_APP variable, you can set environment variables on heroku with `heroku config:set`:
+As we've seen above for the FLASK_APP variable, you can set environment variables on heroku with `heroku config:set` or you get add them all via the dashboard under Settings > Config Vars.
 ```
 $ heroku config:set FLASK_APP=microblog.py --app kusshi
 ```